codedragon/code_reviews/slides.md

-# Should really be find the bug, since that is the biggest time sink
+# To fix the bug, we must find it